dachrillz/beautiful-jekyll/_posts/2018-10-21-XOR-Neural-Networks.md

 The weights and biases are uninteresting for this particular post and were simply set to values that solved the XOR problem.

 # How the network solves the problem
+A note: I realize now, after the I generated the pictures, that the scales are of.
+Therefore you are gonna have to imagine when $x$ is equal to $5$, it is really equal to $1$.

 If one plots the results of the inner nodes one can see why we need at least two inner nodes to solve the problem.

 This is a contour plot from of $z_1$ node.